Overview

 First things first:

-If you have access to the EC server, make sure the EC server is up and the Workspot Enterprise Connector service is running.
-If the Service is in a stopped state, try starting the Workspot Enterprise Connector Service or try restarting the server.
+Ensure the Workspot Enterprise Connector service is running.
+If the Workspot Enterprise Connector Service is in the stopped state, try starting the service or restarting the server.

-Make sure https://Control.workspot.com and your regional instance (https://control.us.workspot.com or https://control.eu.workspot.com ) are reachable from the Server.
+Ensure https://Control.workspot.com and your regional instance (https://control.us.workspot.com or https://control.eu.workspot.com) are reachable from the Server.

-EC has a dependency on the JAVA runtime environment, so Java must be properly installed.
-If there is any Java file missing or Java upgraded to an unsupported version, the ‘Workspot Enterprise Connector service’ will not start.
-Hence, the EC could not communicate with Control.
+EC relies on the JAVA runtime environment, so Java needs to be installed correctly.
+If any Java files are absent or if Java is updated to an incompatible version, the ‘Workspot Enterprise Connector service’ will fail to start.
+Consequently, the EC will be unable to interact with Control.

 Error Messages: When starting Workspot Enterprise Connector Service